vshah181/WannierBandPlot/README.md

 *Input files:*
 - First is the master input file.
-- Second is the _hr.dat output file from a wannier 90 calculation.
+- Second is the _hr.dat output file from a wannier90 calculation.
 This needs the filename ’*seedname*_hr.dat'
+- Third is the .nnkp file.
+This needs the filename ’*seedname*_hr.dat'
-- Third is a kpoints file.
+- Fourth is a kpoints file.

 *Output files:*
 - First is *seedname*_band.dat This is the band structure in a format that gnuplot can work with